Theocratic & Cultural Travel

 At the Bethel you should dress particularly smartly; your dress should be 'as for a meeting' which means brothers should wear a collar and tie, and sisters should avoid trousers.
 See this link to the tract prepared by the Society (approx 2mb PDF file).

-It is normal practice for the congregation to add the WT Summary attendance (this meeting is held on the coach on the Sunday, usually) to your normal attendance figures.
-(Watchtower study does not have to be in the Kingdom Hall; you can have extra ones).
-Also, the passengers will have had several 'public' talks, in the museum and on the coach with the days texts.
+It is normal practice for the congregation to add the WT Summary attendance (on the coach; this meeting is usually held on the coach on the Sunday) to your normal attendance figures. (a Watchtower study does not have to be in the Kingdom Hall; you can have extra ones).
+Also, the passengers will have had several 'public' talks in the museum and on the coach with the days texts.
+You can either cancel your normal meeting or continue as normal, knowing that all your brothers are at a meeting.
 If your brothers decide to go with a different congregation's trip, it could be that the figures for that congregation would benefit from your visitors!

 Yes.
 Often they can be asked to meet you at the reception desk at Bethel.
 Also, at the initial planning stage of your trip, it may be possible to include the cost of some Bethel guests at dinner at the hotel.
 Also, depending on the number of available seats, it may be possible for some Bethelites to join us for the Sunday in a tour of London.